 But this post isn't about the success of goals.
 Instead, it's about how your goals can get shot to pieces, and there's not a damn thing you can do about it but roll with the punches and try again.

 2019 was going to be my year.
-This was the year I planned to propose to my girlfriend of five years, to substitute my income with my side business, to get my health and fitness to new peaks, to buy a house.
+This was the year I planned to propose to my girlfriend, to substitute my income with my side business, to get my health and fitness to new peaks, to buy a house.
 To cease living in fantasy land, to grip life by the balls, and to be the man I know I could be.
 January 1st, 2019, two days before my birthday, I set my plan into motion.

 January was my month.
 Everything was progressing great, with a few little setbacks of course, but that's to be expected.

 On the 23rd, I had a cortisone shot for a torn AC joint in my shoulder, and something strange kept happening in my chest.
 Like all typical males, if I ignore it enough maybe it'll just disappear on its own, right?
 Perhaps it was the stress of looking at engagement rings.
 Guys - be warned, engagement ring shopping is like your first prostate exam.
 Horrendous.
 Colour, cut, clarity, setting, band, so many things to choose, and so much damn money ...
 But I had one picked, and I was ready to put a deposit down.

 A week later, I had to admit to myself something wasn't right in my system.
 Standing up at work made me feel like the ground was spinning like a disco ball, and my boss decided it was time for me to go to the hospital.
 The ECG didn't lie - I was the recipient of a dodgy heart that suffered atrial fibrillation, or more specifically, paroxysmal supraventricular tachycardia.
 That means there was a bad short circuit in my ticker, and my body had lost its ability to maintain a proper heartbeat.
 Fun times.
 Guess that engagement ring will have to wait until next week!